 Emilie Cecilia LeBel

 Described as having a “deft compositional hand, unwilling to hurry ideas”, and “impressively subtle and sensuous”, Canadian composer Emilie Cecilia LeBel (b.1979 Montréal) specializes in concert music composition, the creation of mixed works that employ digital technologies, and intermedia concert works.
 Her work inhabits sonic worlds that are primarily concerned with textural landscapes, resonance, and variances in colour.
 Presently based in Missoula MT and Toronto ON, she is active in the music community in various capacities: composing, teaching, curating and organizing.
-An active collaborator, the 2017-18 concert season brings performances in Canada, the United States, Brazil, England, Germany, Austria, and France.
+An active collaborator, this concert season brings performances in Canada, the United States, Brazil, England, Germany, Belgium, Austria, and France.